solariumphp/solarium/docs/queries/managedresources-query/managed-synonyms.md

 The default operation of a query is reading a synonym list or a single synonym mapping in a list.
 Other operations require an explicit command be set on the query.

+Changes are not applied to the active Solr components until the core or collection is reloaded.

 Examples
 --------